-HTTPS allows secure connections between the camera and the web browser using Secure Socket Layer (SSL) or Transport Layer Security (TLS), which ensure camera settings or Username/Password info from snooping.
-It is required to install a self-signed certificate or a CA-signed certificate for implementing HTTPS.
+HTTPS allows secure connections between the camera and the web browser using Secure Socket Layer (SSL) or Transport Layer Security (TLS), which protects camera settings and username/password inforomation from snooping.
+It is required to install a self-signed or generated certificate or a CA-signed certificate for implementing HTTPS.